DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

 Follow - [Deploy ODM on a container configured with Keycloak (Part 2)](README.md#deploy-odm-on-a-container-configured-with-keycloak-part-2).

 But replace the previous step "3.
-Create the Keycloak authentication secret" of the section [Create secrets to configure ODM with Keycloak](REDAME.md#create-secrets-to-configure-odm-with-keycloak) by :
+Create the Keycloak authentication secret" of the section [Create secrets to configure ODM with Keycloak](README.md#create-secrets-to-configure-odm-with-keycloak) by:

     ```
     kubectl create secret generic keycloak-auth-secret \